Kṣitigarbha: Overview

+Scriptural sources

 As a Brahmin maiden

-The story of Kṣitigarbha was first described in the Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra, one of the most popular Mahayana sutras.
+The story of Kṣitigarbha was first described in the Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra, a popular Mahayana sutra.
 This sutra is said to have been spoken by the Buddha towards the end of his life to the beings of the Trāyastriṃśa Heaven as a mark of gratitude and remembrance for his beloved mother, Maya.
 The Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra begins, "Thus have I heard.
 Once the Buddha was abiding in Trayastrimsas Heaven in order to expound the Dharma to his mother."

 The Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra was first translated from Sanskrit into Chinese between 695 and 700 CE, during the Tang dynasty, by the Tripiṭaka master Śikṣānanda, a Buddhist monk from Khotan who also provided a new translation of the Avataṃsaka Sūtra and the Laṅkāvatāra Sūtra.
 However, some scholars have suspected that instead of being translated, this text may have originated in China, since no Sanskrit manuscripts of this text have been found.
 Part of the reason for suspicion is that the text advocates filial piety, which was stereotypically associated with Chinese culture.
 It stated that Kṣitigarbha practised filial piety as a mortal, which eventually led to making great vows to save all sentient beings.
 Since then, other scholars such as Gregory Schopen have pointed out that Indian Buddhism also had traditions of filial piety.
 Currently there is no definitive evidence indicating either an Indian or Chinese origin for the text.

 In the Kṣitigarbha Sūtra, the Buddha states that in the distant past eons, Kṣitigarbha was a maiden of the Brahmin caste by the name of Sacred Girl.
-This maiden was deeply troubled upon the death of her mother - who had often been slanderous towards the Three Jewels.
-To save her mother from the great tortures of hell, the girl sold whatever she had and used the money to buy offerings that she offered daily to the Buddha of her time, known as the Buddha of the Flower of Meditation and Enlightenment.
-She prayed fervently that her mother be spared the pains of hell and appealed to the Buddha for help.
+This maiden was deeply troubled upon the death of her mother, who had often been slanderous towards the Three Jewels.

-While she was pleading for help at the temple, she heard the Buddha telling her to go home, sit down, and recite his name if she wanted to know where her mother was.
-She did as she was told and her consciousness was transported to a Hell realm, where she met a guardian who informed her that through her fervent prayers and pious offerings, her mother had accumulated much merit and had already ascended to heaven.
-Sacred Girl was greatly relieved and would have been extremely happy, but the sight of the suffering she had seen in Hell touched her heart.
-She vowed to do her best to relieve beings of their suffering in her future lives for kalpas.